qfpl/reflex-realworld-workshop/SETUP.md

 ### Run the workshop

 Everything should be cached on qfpl.cachix.org.
 If you've setup the caches it should just be some downloading (of about 750MiB) rather than building a lot of code from source.
+Chris McKay has built it on MacOS nix and it worked fine and should now be cached thanks to him too. :)

 Run `ob run` in: `~/reflex-realworld-workshop/reflex-realworld-example` and then check out http://localhost:8000 .
 You should see a page with some articles and ponies on it.
 If this works, the DB is all setup and the code is built.